Deploy a project to an environment

 WHO CAN USE THIS FEATURE?

-This guide is applicable to accounts with the Environments feature enabled.
+This guide applies to accounts with the Environments feature enabled.
 Environments is available for direct and Embedded users.
 Learn more about Environments for Embedded customers.

-With just a few clicks, you can easily deploy projects to different environments.
-For example: When a recipe is ready for testing, you can deploy it from the Development environment to the Test environment.
+You can deploy projects to different environments.
+For example, when a recipe is ready for testing, you can deploy it from the Development environment to the Test environment.

 # Prerequisites